kmizu/imo/README.md

     Example:
       def foo(x :int) :int = x
 ```
 * Expression
   * x op y //binary operator
     Example: x + y
   * op x //unary operator
     Example: not true
   * f x //function application
     println "foo"
   * let var_name = exp in body
     let x = 1 in x
 * Execution Model
-  * An Execution starts from main.
+  * An execution starts from main.
 The type of main is assumed
     to io('a), where 'a is arbitrary type.
 * Builtin Operators Constructing IO Objects.
 ```
   x >>= y :: io('a) -> (a -> io('b)) -> io('b)